phanreach/Readmes/README.md

 1. GuestPlayer(Super Class) :
     1. @Functionalinterface:  This is an annotation used to indicate that the GameLogic interface is functional interface.
 A functional interface is an interface that has only one abstract methdo and can be used as the basis for lambda expressions or method references.
     2. public abstract class GuestPlayer: This is an abstract class that serves as base class for guest players in the game , it provide common functionality and properties that guest player require.
-    3. In the code also have two variable called name(String) , score(int)
+    3. In the code also have one variable called name(String)
     4. Constructor: initialize the name and score properties of the guest player object.
     5. Getter and setter method:
-        1. getName() are getter method to retrieve the name of the guest player.
+        1. getName() are getter method to return the name of the guest player.
         2. setName(String name) are setter method to set the name of the guest player
         3. These methods provide access to the private properties of the guest player object.
     7. rule() : Display the rule of the game .